DavidRajchman/ROS2_modular_edge_offloading/OffloadingManager/overview.md

 ### 8.1 Error Handling Philosophy

+The OM is research-oriented and prioritizes simplicity, thus logs are required for all error conditions, and the system should not attempt to recover from critical errors automatically.
+Instead, it should log detailed diagnostics and shut down gracefully (if possible) to allow researchers to analyze the failure.

-**Shutdown on Critical Errors**: All critical errors should result in graceful OM shutdown with detailed logging of shutdown reasons.
+**Shutdown on Critical Errors**: All critical errors should result in OM shutdown with detailed logging of shutdown reasons.
 The system prioritizes diagnostics over automatic recovery for research purposes.

 **Error Categories**:
 - **Configuration Errors**: Invalid config file, missing required fields